 Yes, you read the title correctly.
-An often missed allergy, Red Meat Allergy, is blamed on the bite of the Lone Star Tick (Amblyomma americanum).
-This tiny terror of a tick originates in Texas but has now migrated its way eastward along with the deer population to just about every state except Michigan, Wisconsin and Minnesota.
-All three life stages (larva, nymph, adult) of the Lone Star Tick feed on humans, and are quite aggressive.
+An often missed allergy, Red Meat Allergy (Alpha-gal syndrome and also called alpha-gal allergy, red meat allergy, or tick bite meat allergy), is blamed on the bite of the Lone Star Tick (Amblyomma americanum).
+This tiny terror of a tick originates in Texas but has now migrated its way eastward along with the deer population to just about every state except Michigan, Wisconsin, and Minnesota.
+All three life stages (larva, nymph, adult) of the Lone Star Tick feed on humans and are quite aggressive.
 Lone star ticks readily feed on other animals, including dogs and cats, and may be brought into the home on pets.

 But while the lone star tick is not a factor in Lyme disease, it does transmit bacteria that cause several types of illness.
 Those illnesses include ehrlichiosis; red meat allergy; and Southern Tick Associated Rash Illness (STARI), which produces rashes similar to those seen with Lyme disease.